 The Tuning as Navigated by the Composer

-The last image on the CD shows the available pitches the ear hears, from lowest to highest.
+This last image (below and inside the CD jacket) shows the available pitches the ear hears, from lowest to highest.
 The composer needs to keep the information shown on all of these diagrams in mind at once.
 This might seem rather like a mental knot, but it does all become intuitive with practice.
 Lattice Work was three years in its conception, strategy, and composition, and three more in its realization.
 As for the listener, the harmonies derived from these tunings may sound unfamiliar at first, but the pure tones are built into our nature, so let them take you where they may.
 Tolgahan writes: “I feel so lucky to have met Allaudin through my teacher Michael Ellison.
 I had already read Allaudin’s great book Harmonic Experience and listened to his wonderful music.
 When we agreed to collaborate I felt like an historical just intonation guitar piece was so close to me, and after several years of hard work by both of us, I am glad with the result: the first just intonation guitar piece in the world in three keys, each with wide-ranging modality thanks to the eight-string movable fret guitar.
 Every time I play it, I feel an indescribable peacefulness with the music and just intervals.
 I’d like to thank Allaudin one more time for providing this emotion.”

 Mobius Trio, founded in the Bay Area in 2010, “collaborates with composers and other musicians to commission pieces in which the walls between genres cease to exist and old dichotomies start to unravel.”
 Their website is www.mobiustrio.org.

 Justin Houchin, a rising Bay Area guitarist-songwriter, can be contacted at: email@example.com.